Article

 - Enteric nervous system – your gut’s independent control center.

 The enteric system manages digestion.
-The other two are constantly balancing each other — one energizing, the other calming — to maintain homeostasis, your internal equilibrium (Waxenbaum et al., 2024).
+The other two are constantly balancing each other — one energizing, the other calming — to maintain homeostasis, your internal equilibrium.

 The sympathetic nervous system